BIGTREETECH CB1

 Performance for Klipper

 The Allwinner H616's four Cortex-A53 cores at 1.5GHz provide enough processing power for Klipper's host-side workload.
-Klipper offloads real-time motion planning to the MCU (like the Manta M8P's STM32H723), so the host primarily handles the web interface, G-code parsing, and input shaping analysis.
+Klipper offloads real-time motion planning to the MCU (like the Manta M8P's STM32H723), so the host primarily handles the web interface rendering, G-code parsing, macro execution, and input shaping analysis.
+For these tasks, the H616 is more than adequate — Mainsail pages load in under 2 seconds, and input shaper analysis completes in 10-15 seconds.

 The CB1 uses the Raspberry Pi CM4 connector pinout, making it electrically compatible with any CM4 carrier board.
 In practice, it is designed for and tested with the BTT Manta M8P and M5P.
-Other CM4 carriers may work but are not officially supported by BTT.
+The physical integration is clean: the CB1 snaps onto the Manta M8P's underside via the 100-pin CM4 connector, and power comes from the mainboard's integrated 5V/3A regulator.
+No separate USB power cable, no mounting brackets, no additional wiring.

 Connectivity is limited compared to a full Raspberry Pi.
 There is no onboard WiFi — wireless connectivity requires a USB WiFi dongle connected through the carrier board's USB headers.
 Ethernet is 100Mbit Fast Ethernet, not Gigabit.
-For most Klipper setups where the host is wired via Ethernet in a printer enclosure, 100Mbit is more than sufficient for web interface access and file uploads.
+For most Klipper setups where the host is wired via Ethernet in a printer enclosure, 100Mbit is more than sufficient for web interface access and G-code file uploads (even a 200MB G-code file transfers in about 16 seconds over 100Mbit).
 If you need Gigabit or onboard WiFi, the CB2 at $45 provides both.

 Full Specifications